Rolens1/Rocket_Elevators_Consolidation/README.md

 # README

 * 1 - HOW TO GET THIS APPLICATION UP AND RUNNING
-* 2 - FAKER GEM - Use fake data
-* 3 - SET UP POSTGRES AS SECOND DATABASE
+* 2 - SET UP POSTGRES AS SECOND DATABASE

 ##  HOW TO GET THIS APPLICATION UP AND RUNNING